-In 2016, all of the UK's deep mines were already closed leaving just 5 small deep mines, and total UK coal production declined its lowest level across the time series.
-Again to maintain time series consistency, the inventory agency applied the 2014 emission factor derived for all

-UK coal deep-mined extraction but discounting any methane mitigation as none of the remaining small mines have any systems to capture and use the eluted methane in gas engines.
-This is reflected in the increase in the IEF for 2016 compared to recent years.
+In 2016 and 2017, all of the UK's deep mines were already closed leaving just a small number of small deep mines, and total UK coal production declined to its lowest level across the time series.
+Again to maintain time series consistency, the inventory agency applied the 2014 emission factor derived for all UK coal deep-mined extraction but discounting any methane mitigation as none of the remaining small mines have any systems to capture and use the eluted methane in gas engines.
+This is reflected in the increase in the IEF for 2016 and 2017 compared to recent years.